Old Analogue Reception

 The problem was caused because both the direct signal and a reflected signal from the transmitter are being received.
 Because the reflected signal travels a greater distance before it arrives, it produces a picture shifted to the right of the normal picture.

 Digital television uses a modulation system that has a lot of protection against multi-path reception (ghosting).
-In most cases where ghosting occurred on an analogue picture, the digital reception will be OK.
+In most cases where ghosting occurs on an analogue picture, the digital reception will be OK.

 What you can do?